QUICK TRAIL FACTS

 - Sights: boreal pine barrens, pond, stream, bog, pitch pine, scrub oak, blueberries

 In addition, there are two particularly nice spots I’ve marked with red pins.
 One by Pine Springs Lake and the other at an interesting sand pool.
 Just upstream of the sand pool is a beautiful spot at the brook with great rock ledges (you’ll have to cross the stream to get here).
-It looks like there was once a massive concrete bridge that crossed the brook that is now falling down.
+It looks like there was once a massive concrete bridge (it’s actually a dam — thank you to a site visitor for the correction) that crossed the brook that is now falling down.

 Lots of butterflies fluttering about!